deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

-Hi-C analysis of mouse ESCs using HiC-Explorer
+Hi-C analysis of mouse ESCs using HiCExplorer
 ==============================================

 The following example shows how we can use HiCExplorer to analyse a published dataset.
-Here we are using a HiC dataset from `Marks et. al.
+Here we are using a Hi-C dataset from `Marks et. al.
 2015 <http://www.genomebiology.com/2015/16/1/149>`__, on mouse ESCs.

 **Protocol** Collection of the cells for Hi-C and the Hi-C sample